stymiee/Authorize.Net-XML/README.md

 A PHP class that abstracts the Authorize.Net XML API

 This class is deprecated.
-I*t is recommended that you use the [AuthnetJson PHP package](https://github.com/stymiee/authnetjson) instead.
+It is recommended that you use the [AuthnetJson PHP package](https://github.com/stymiee/authnetjson) instead.

 ## Requirements: